Daria2517047/DVD-f/README.md

 This engine is dedicated to enhancing the gameplay experience of the popular game "Friday Night Funkin'" by expanding and enriching the existing "Psych Engine".
 It's important to clarify that this project is designed as an extension of the original engine and is not intended to replace it.

-The original "Psych Engine" was developed by Shadow Mario and Riveren You can find the source code for Psych Engine [here](https://github.com/ShadowMario/FNF-PsychEngine).
-The base game, "Friday Night Funkin'," was created by Ninjamuffin99, Phantom Arcade, Evilsk8r, and Kawai Sprite.
-You can find the source code for the game [here](https://github.com/FunkinCrew/Funkin).
+The original Psych Engine was developed by Shadow Mario and Riveren You can find the source code for Psych Engine [here](https://github.com/ShadowMario/FNF-PsychEngine).
+The base game, Friday Night Funkin' was created by Ninjamuffin99, Phantom Arcade, Evilsk8r, and Kawai Sprite.
+You can find the source code for the Friday Night Funkin [here](https://github.com/FunkinCrew/Funkin).

 **User Note:** This project aims to provide an extended gameplay experience while respecting the official "Psych Engine."
 To enjoy the unaltered original experience, we encourage you to support the original developers.